-Navajo Tacos are made with Indian Fry Bread, a simple recipe using flour and water that has stood the test of time.
+Made with Fry Bread, a simple recipe using flour and water that has stood the test of time.
+I've made this bread sweet and savory over the years.
+A family favorite for sure.

 There are many toppings that can go into an Indian Taco.
 The favorites of course are Lettuce, Salsa, Sour Cream, Taco Meat, Cheese, Avocado, and we love Ranch.. yes we are those people. 😉